smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 including computer science, it seems that people are always going down the same roads.
 It's amazing to me the headway of how many times another low hanging fruit appears in my consciousness.
-Both in computer science and even in mathemtatics which have been around for, you know, hundreds of more years.
+Both in computer science and even in mathematics which have been around for, you know, hundreds of more years.

 I was finishing the eighth volume of [my collected papers](https://www-cs-faculty.stanford.edu/~knuth/selected.html) out of eight, and I got to give a plug for this book because actually I have to admit that I